 However, signing up for a podcast or webinar means the listener only has to show up.

 Webinars and podcasts are excellent for establishing you as an expert.
-They’re also particularly fabulous for giving the personal touch.
+They’re also particularly fabulous for offering the personal touch.
 This allows viewers to get a greater sense of your personality, putting a voice and face behind your brand.

 For a webinar, create your opt-in form on a designated landing page and highlight the key benefits for signing up.